 The Bottom Line

 Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

 So, to find out whether or not this dog food is appropriate for your particular pet, you must consult your veterinarian.

 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet Z/D appears to be a below-average dry dog food.
+Judging by its ingredients alone, Hill’s Prescription Diet Z/D Canine Ultra looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still prefer to estimate the product’s meat content before concluding our report.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 Free of any plant-based protein boosters, this looks like the profile of a kibble containing a limited amount of meat.